 This red-meat-based summer salad wrap platter is based loosely upon Greek cuisine.
 Lamb is an excellent choice for this recipe, as it will remain more moist than beef when it has been left to cool.

 - ½ pound minced/ground lamb

 - 1 pint fresh chicken stock

-- (Seasoning may be required, depending upon the seasoning already contained in the chicken stock)
+- Optional seasonings, depending upon the seasoning already contained in the chicken stock

 - 2 large handfuls of mixed salad leaves of choice